ShadowStrike-Security/ShadowStrike/README.md

 Commercial antivirus products are black boxes.
 Users trust them with kernel-level access to their systems without being able to verify what they actually do.

-ShadowStrike aims to be:
+ShadowStrike Phantom aims to be:
 - **Transparent**: Every line of code is auditable
-- **Educational**: Learn how real AV engines work
+- **Educational**: Learn how real EDR/XDR engines work
 - **Trustworthy**: No hidden telemetry or backdoors
 - **Community-driven**: Built by and for the security community